Utkarsh1504/DSA-Java/lessons/arrays.md

 * Single Dimensional Arrays
 * Multidimentional Arrays

-## Lets understand about these in details :
+Let's understand these in detail:

 ## **1.One-Dimensional Arrays**
 The general form of a one-dimensional array declaration is